 The lab report is due at the beginning of your in-lab time; all report deliverables must be in place with the exception of deliverables that are due by the end of your in-lab time.
 Once you have constructed and verified the behaviour of your circuit, sign your report to indicate your circuit behaves as specified.
 Then, ask your instructor to check your work.
 If either your design or implementation if found to be flawed, you will receive no credit for the physical realization component of the experiment.
-Submit the complete report to your instructor at the end of the in-lab time.
+Submit the complete report to your instructor at the end of the in-lab time (or as a pdf file through git).